DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 ====================

 - You DON'T need JMRI or any additional utilities, other than the Arduino IDE.
-- You DON'T need knowlege of C++ or Python/Jython programming.
+- You DON'T need knowledge of C++ or Python/Jython programming.

 .. sidebar:: A note from the Author

    My original aim was to see if I could create an automated layout with lots going on, that didn’t just run around in circles.
-Having looked at JMRI (briefly I must say) and DCC++, I began to wonder whether I could actually make a simpler automation system, and run it entirely on the Arduino used for DCC++.
+Having looked at JMRI (briefly, I must say) and DCC++, I began to wonder whether I could actually make a simpler automation system, and run it entirely on the Arduino used for DCC++.